Avro Shackleton: Royal Air Force

 In 1969, a jet-powered replacement patrol aircraft, the Hawker Siddeley Nimrod, began to enter RAF service, which was to spell the end for the Shackleton in most roles.
-While radically differing in external appearance, the Shackleton and the initial version of the Nimrod shared many sensor systems and onboard equipment.
+While radically different in external appearance, the initial version of the Nimrod shared many sensor systems and onboard equipment with the Shackleton.

 The intention to retire the Shackleton was thwarted by the need to provide AEW coverage in the North Sea and northern Atlantic following the withdrawal of the Fleet Air Arm's Fairey Gannet aircraft used in the AEW role in the 1970s.
-As an interim replacement, the existing AN/APS-20 radar was installed in modified Shackleton MR 2s, redesignated the AEW 2, as an interim measure from 1972.
+As an interim replacement, the existing AN/APS-20 radar from the Gannets was installed in modified Shackleton MR 2s, redesignated AEW 2, from 1972.
 These were operated by No. 8 Sqn, based at RAF Lossiemouth.
 All 12 AEW aircraft were given names from The Magic Roundabout and The Herbs TV series.
-The intended replacement, the British Aerospace Nimrod AEW3, suffered considerable development difficulties which culminated in the Nimrod AEW 3 being cancelled in favour of an off-the-shelf purchase of the Boeing E-3 Sentry, which allowed the last Shackletons to be retired in 1991.
+The intended replacement, the British Aerospace Nimrod AEW3, suffered considerable development difficulties which culminated in it being cancelled in favour of an off-the-shelf purchase of the Boeing E-3 Sentry, finally allowing the last Shackletons to be retired in 1991.